Francodo/Creating-and-Launching-a-Data-Product/README.md

 Further in my the presentation, you will find relevant information on how to take the product vision through development, pre-launch, launch and post-launch.

 Machine Learning models experimentation is based on Google Cloud ML/Pytorch and AmazonSageMaker/Notebook configuration instances.
 This is work in progress.

+Other projects with Machine Learning and Articial Intellegience applications include:
+1. Medical Imaging(CT) - This involves identifying patterns and recognizing/detecting traces of Pneumonia in and around human Lungs and Diaphragms.
+2. Medical Treatment Applications - Applying predictive algorithms to treatment planning for Mdeical/Healthcare service providers.